 As a security or IT leader, researching and vetting security solutions is step one.
 What’s step two, then?
 Convincing key stakeholders like the CEO, CFO, and the board that the product needs to be implemented, that it needs to be implemented now, and that it’s worth the cost.

-This is easier said than done, especially now that organizations around the world are facing budget cuts in the wake of COVID-19.
-But, security is business-critical.
+This is easier said than done, but security is business-critical.

 So, how do you communicate risk and make a compelling case to (eventually) get buy-in from executives?

-You can also download this infographic with a quick summary of all of the below tips.
+You can download this infographic with a quick summary of all of the below tips.
 This is perfect for sharing with peers or colleagues.
+Or, download this eBook.

 While cybersecurity has historically been a siloed department, today, it’s an absolutely essential function that supports and enables the overall business.
 Think about the consequences of a data breach beyond lost data.
 Organizations experience higher rates of customer churn, reputations are damaged, and, with regulatory fines and the cost of investigation and remediation, there can be significant revenue loss.